vuetags/vuetags/packages/documentation/introduction.md

 ## Why should I use VueTags?

-If you're tired of adding the same functionality to HTML elements, if you use UI libraries for additional functionality but don't want to be forced to use their styling, this is the library for you.
+If you're tired of adding the same functionality to HTML elements or if you use UI libraries for their functionality but don't want to be forced to use their styling, this is the library for you.
 It is a low-level library created to reduce the amount of (repetitive) work that you do on most projects.

 ## What does VueTags do?